GoldJns/camunda-nextgen/docs/INSTALLATION.md

   sudo chown +x run.sh
 ```

-This commmand will run the two docker-compose project
+This commmand will run the docker-compose project
 ```sh
   ./run.sh
 ```